pascalmolin/hcperiods/README.md

   Rigorous [Arb](http://arblib.org/index.html) implementation,
   currently only period matrices.

-- [hcperiods.pdf](hcperiods.pdf) description of the algorithm and proofs
+- [algorithm.pdf](algorithm.pdf) description of the algorithm and proofs

 ## How to use